 Patient information

-The term ‘perinatal’ refers to the period of time from conception to the end of the first postpartum year.
+The term ‘perinatal’ refers to the period of time from conception and throughout the postpartum period.

-We provide specialist care and treatment to women whose needs cannot be safely managed by GPs, health visitors or primary care mental health services (steps2change).
+We provide specialist care and treatment to women whose needs cannot be safely managed by GPs, health visitors or Talking Therapy services.

-This will sometimes involve co-working with colleagues in secondary mental health services.
+This will sometimes involve working together with colleagues in secondary mental health services.

-We're a lovely team of Specialist Doctors and Consultant Psychiatrist, Specialist Pharmacist, Community Mental Health Nurses, Occupational Therapists, Social Workers, Peer Support Workers and Specialist Psychologists.
+The team consists of Specialist Doctors, Consultant Psychiatrists, Specialist Pharmacists, Community Mental Health Nurses, Occupational Therapists, Social Workers, Nursery Nurses, Peer Support Workers, Specialist Psychologists, and Psychology provision.

 • The Archway Centre, Lincoln